itead/Segnix/README.md

     $ cd SDK
     $ sudo make uninstall

-If you have installed [ITEAD-OS-SDK Python API][2], you can uninstall it by running:
+If you have installed [Segnix Python API][2], you can uninstall it by running:

 	$ sudo make SDK_Python_uninstall

 # How to Start

-[ITEAD-OS-SDK Python API][2] will be recommanded for Python users.
+[Segnix Python API][2] will be recommanded for Python users.
 SDK works well with C(.c) and C++(.cpp) programs.
 Especially, it is compatiable with Arduino Sketch(.ino).